zyd14/community-integrations/libraries/pipes/implementations/java/README.md

 # Dagster Pipes - Java protocol implementation

 This project provides a Java implementation of the Dagster Pipes protocol.
-It can be used to orchestrate data processing pipelines written in Java from Dagster, while recieving logs and metadata from the Java application.
+It can be used to orchestrate data processing pipelines written in Java from Dagster, while receiving logs and metadata from the Java application.

 # Examples